NHS OP Courage – Veterans’ Mental Health and Wellbeing Service

 Fighting with Pride

-For LGBT+ serving personnel, veterans and their families.
+For LGBTQIA+ serving personnel, veterans and their families.

-Fighting with Pride advise on how to get help and provide information for LGBT+ members of the armed forces community.
+Fighting with Pride advise on how to get help and provide information for LGBTQIA+ members of the armed forces community.

 Fighting With Pride website (Opens in a new window)

 AA is a free self-help network.
 Its “12-step” programme involves getting sober with the help of regular support groups.
 AA believes people with drink problems need to give up alcohol permanently.

 Alcoholics Anonymous Great Britain website (Opens in a new window)